 If you love Korean food then you’ll love this recipe webcomic.
 Through a series of one page comics Robin Ha gives us recipes accompanied by charming and feminine illustrations.
 By adding herself into the comics she has injected her own special brand of personality.
 This allows the recipes to be to be more approachable, especially for those who may never have cooked Korean food before.

 Banchan In 2 Pages: Korean Cooking Comics can be read here.

 Cheap Thrills Cuisine

 By Bill Lombardo & Thach Bui.

-Finally, we have the short and sharp Cheap Thrills Cuisine.
+Finally, we have short and sharp Cheap Thrills Cuisine.
 The recipes in this strip are quite simple, but always interesting with different combinations of flavours used.
 Although, the thing that strikes me is how much recipe is packed in in such small amount of real estate.
-To be able to successfully communicate all the information needed in such a small amount of space is no easy feat, especially when you have room leftover to accommodate illustrations.
+To be able to successfully communicate all the information needed in such a small amount of space is no easy feat, especially when you have room left over to accommodate illustrations.

 You can read Cheap Thrills Cuisine here.